 - Where possible and appropriate, the OA will supplement posts with relevant media such as photos, videos and infographics.

-- The OA will not respond to all comments posted on its various social media platform.
-Where we receive an explicit request for help, we will re-direct to a secure channel of communication via our website.
+- The OA will not respond to all comments posted on its social media platforms.
+Where we receive an explicit request for help, we will re-direct to a secure channel of communication.

 - Social media accounts will be monitored during weekday office hours.
 The OA cannot ensure comments will be viewed during evenings, weekends or during public holidays.